sebastianden/aws_lambda_sklearn/README.md

 Not many things are needed in order to get started:

 - An AWS Account
-- Local installation of [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) (to download the python packages)
+- A local installation of [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) (to download the python packages)

 ## 1. Setting up an AWS Lambda layer
 Lambda layers are a way of providing your Lambda function with the dependencies it needs to execute.
 In our case that would be the `scikit-learn` package, which in turn depends on a bunch of other packages.
 Luckily we have pip to figure out the dependency tree for us.
-The only thing we have to do is specify the right version of the packages.
+The only thing we have to do is specify the right versions of the packages.
 There is a potential pitfall in this step (especially if you're working on a Windows machine) as you might think that you can simply reuse the packages already installed on your machine.
 However, AWS Lambda is running in a Linux environment, so the Python packages for Windows __won't work__!
 Instead we can ask pip to download the Linux versions of the dependencies we want by specifying `--platform manylinux1_x86_64`.

 ```
 pip download --python-version 38 --abi cp38 --platform manylinux1_x86_64 --only-binary=:all: --no-binary=:none: scikit-learn
 ```
 Note: This example assumes our Lamda function is running on Pyton 3.8.
-If that is not the case simple adjust the `--python-version` ans `--abi` arguments.
-Pip will download the package `.whl` files to the location you are currently at.
+If that is not the case simply adjust the `--python-version` and `--abi` arguments.
+Pip will download the packaged `.whl` files to the location you are currently at.
 By specifying `--only-binary=:all: --no-binary=:none:` we tell pip that we also want to download all the packages that the `sklearn` package depends on.

 Now we're nearly ready to make a Lambda layer.
-The only things we have to do now is unpack the `.whl` files and put them into the right folder structure.
+The only things we have to do now is to unpack the `.whl` files and put them into the right folder structure.
 Unpacking is easy.
-We can do that on a Linux machine by calling `unzip path/to/file.whl` and on Windows by renaming `.whl` to `.zip` and simply extracting the files.
+We can do this on a Linux machine by calling `unzip path/to/file.whl` and on Windows by renaming `.whl` to `.zip` and simply extracting the files.
 Repeat this step for each package (in our case it should be `joblib`, `numpy`, `scikit_learn`, `scipy` and `threadpoolctl`).
 All folders called `*.dist-info` can safely be deleted.

 In order to make our Lambda function aware of the provided packages they have to be organized into a specific folder structure.
 The following diagram shows the structure and where to place all the extracted packages: